 Summary: This booklet explains what female circumcision is, what health issues it can cause, in which countries it is practised, the types of female circumcision and lists the support services for women, girls and families across Australia.

 Title: Female circumcision - African women's clinic

-Summary: The African women's clinic is a nurse-led clinic staffed by women's health nurses experienced in providing care for women who have experienced female circumcision or traditional cutting.
-This fact sheet explains what to expect if you re attending this clinic.
+Summary: The African Women's Clinic is a nurse-led clinic staffed by women's health nurses experienced in providing care for women who have experienced female circumcision or traditional cutting.
+This fact sheet explains what to expect if you are attending this clinic.